abbott567/blog/src/work/wcagify/index.md

 ---
 layout: layouts/base.njk
 title: WCAGify
+tags:
+  - accessibility
+eleventyComputed:
+  imgPath: '/work/{{title|slugify}}/images'
   meta:
     description: >-
       'A simple tool for people who write accessibility audits.'
     image:
-    href: /images/work/wcagify.webp
+      href: '{{imgPath}}/share-image.jpg'
       alt: 'A code example showing that if you run WCAGify against a string representing a WCAG criteria such as 1.1.1 Non-text content, you get a return object which lists the criterion, reference, name, link, level and an array of impacts.'
   excerpt: >-
     WCAGify is a plugin for people who need to reference the Web Content Accessibility Guidelines frequently and are tired of copying and pasting.
-tags:
-  - accessibility
 ---

 # {{title}}